MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 };
 ```
 # `_Statusscreen.h`
-The logo is displayed in the top left of the main marlin status screen.
+The logo is displayed in the top left of the main Marlin status screen.
 This is available on 128x64 mono lcd displays.
 Requires: CUSTOM_STATUS_SCREEN_IMAGE
 Use [Marlin converter tool](https://marlinfw.org/tools/u8glib/converter.html) to generate custom status logos.